adit-smoak/Top-Quark-Tagging-Using-Deep-CNN/README.md

 # Top Quark Classification using Deep Learning

-A deep CNN based solution for real-time classification of particle jets into **standard background** or **top quark**, using custom convolutional blocks in **MATLAB Deep Network Designer**.
+A deep CNN-based solution for real-time classification of particle jets into **standard background** or **top quark**, using custom convolutional blocks in **MATLAB Deep Network Designer**.

 ## Project Overview

 This project applies modern deep learning techniques to high-energy particle data to solve the classification problem.
-The network processes **multi-channel jet images**, which essentially represent various statisticaal metrics along with **global jet-level features** like: Energy Skewness, pT Skewness, Energy Kurtosis, pT Kurtosis.
+The network processes **multi-channel jet images**, which essentially represent various statistical metrics along with **global jet-level features** like: Energy Skewness, pT Skewness, Energy Kurtosis, pT Kurtosis.
 The multiple pixel-level channels are described in great detail in the `literature` folder.

-The goal is to enable fast, reliable filtering of collision data streams, potentially applicable to particle detectors like the LHC pr maybe the high luminosity at CERN .
+The goal is to enable fast and reliable filtering of collision data streams, potentially applicable to particle detectors like the LHC or the high-luminosity upgrade at CERN.

 ## Dataset